Photo by Susan Kalt

 Celestino remarked that few people remember such riddles anymore.
 Riddles are just one form of Quechua folk wisdom that is disappearing as its speakers abandon the countryside.

 Since 2009 our team has video-recorded over two hundred interviews with Quechua speaking children and adults in remote highlands communities of Bolivia and Peru.
 Our conversations reveal resilience and resourcefulness in the face of drought and discrimination.
-Herders and small farmers in the rural Andes possess a wealth of knowledge about living close to nature.
-Help us build a time capsule of rural speech so that communities can recover pride in their heritage.
+Herders and small farmers in the rural Andes possess a wealth of knowledge borne of living close to nature.
+Help us support young community members prepared to carry that knowledge forward with pride.

 I’m excited to ask you to share in this project – please, send a donation today to help.